maxpmaxp/pdfreader/doc/examples/navigate_objects.rst

 ---------------------------------------

 On the file structure level all objects have unique number an generation to identify them.
-If you need to get an object by numebr and generation (for example to track object changes if incremental updates took place on file), just run:
+To get an object by number and generation
+(for example to track object changes if incremental updates took place on file), just run:

 .. doctest::